kitsuyui/ml-playground/packages/legacy/README.md

-# kitsuyui.hello
+# kitsuyui_ml.legacy

 ## What is this?

-This is a repository for creating sample code for publishing to PyPI.
+- This package is an example.

 # LICENSE